 Artist Statement

+I am a generative director of theater and film.
+My work centers on new plays, musicals and radical adaptations of classics that misbehave, harnessing art’s soft power to grapple with society’s most pressing questions.
 Fostering equitable collaboration with accessibility at the forefront is the primary pillar of my artistic process.
 I am passionate about innovating theatrical and filmic forms to push our field toward a more expansive imagination of how, where, and, most importantly, for whom, art is created.

 I believe in the director as an enthusiastic coach, a door opener, editor, play doula, and investigative reporter.
 I come to each play with the preparation required to ask specific, critical questions, the vulnerability required to actively listen to peers, and the courage to imagine new worlds into being.